A-Portfolio-Paul/Floc2/src/lib/mockupData/schema.md

 Query path  all docs: with all views & user details: for 1 user
 1. user logs in     -> get userId
 2. userId           -> get views
-3. viewId           -> get docs     (get all docs for this user)
+3. viewId           -> get docs     (get all docs for these views)

 -- now get data for each document
 4. docId            -> get views    (other viewId from other cotributors)